SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/examples.md

     * **Add interest to contact**: Select the interest called **Newsletter**.
 This interest will be added to contacts who submit this form.

-    * **Email response**: Select a form response to send to contacts when their form is processed.
-This email can for example inform the customer of your company's privacy policy and can also include a link to manage subscriptions.
-[How do I create a form response?][2].
+    * **Email response**: Select or [create a form response][2] to send to contacts when their form is processed.
+For example, to inform the customer of your company's privacy policy.
+The email can also include a link to [manage subscriptions][6].

 1. Click **Save**.
 The form is saved and the **Edit form** screen closes.